Lilly2022/caltech-phase1-projects/README.md

-# caltech-phase1-projects
-Caltech Phase 1 Projects
+#Caltech Phase 1 Projects
-this Github project can help us collaborate in an efficient and effective matter across scrum teams.
+#this Github project can help us collaborate in an efficient and effective matter across scrum teams.